 Michael Kratsios:

-I do not know what type it can take, however I feel creating sandboxes the place particular person use circumstances that are prohibited or are restricted by a regulation regulation that was written earlier than the arrival of AI, I feel it is a fantastic alternative to attempt to discover methods to do testing.
+I do not know what kind it would take, however I believe creating sandboxes the place particular person use circumstances that are prohibited or are restricted by a regulation regulation that was written earlier than the arrival of AI, I believe it is an important alternative to attempt to discover methods to do testing.

 Sen. Maria Cantwell (D-WA):

 Yes.
-So you are speaking a few answer versus a broad coverage the place in some way you are the AI are in, you are waiving a wand on daily basis saying no and sure.
+So you are speaking a few resolution versus a broad coverage the place in some way you are the AI are in, you are waiving a wand day by day saying no and sure.

 Michael Kratsios: